JemCasey/playtesting-bot/README.md

 ## Using the bot (to playtest a question)
 - Click the "Play Tossup" or "Play Bonus" button provided by the bot
 - Look for a DM from the bot.
 Use the keyboard commands described by the bot to interact with the question.
-- When you're done, your result will be shared in a thread in any designated playtesting results channels.
+- When you're done, your result will be shared in a thread in the designated playtesting results channel.

 ## Installation for developers
 You will need to have [Node](https://nodejs.org/en/download) installed.